 Chinese Chairman Hua Guofeng arrived in Munich on Friday (26 October) on the last stage of his one-week visit to West Germany.

-Chinese Chairman Hua Guofeng arrived in Munich on Friday (26 October) on the last stage of his one-week visit to West Germany.
+Background: Chinese Chairman Hua Guofeng arrived in Munich on Friday (26 October) on the last stage of his one-week visit to West Germany.
 Chairman Hua travelled from Stuttgart by special train and was met by Conservative opposition leader and Bavarian state Premier Franz Josef Strauss.
 After his two-day stay in Munich, Chainman Hua will continue his four-nation Western European tour and leave for Britain where he was scheduled to stay for six days.

 SYNOPSIS: Mr. Strauss greeted the Chinese leader with a specially prepared phrase in Chinese - "A warm welcome to Bavaria".
 Although the two men hold widely differing political ideas, they agree firmly on one issue: their anxiety about the Soviet Union.
 During his West German tour, Chairman Hua has been restrained in his anti-Soviet stance, to save the Bonn government any embarrassment.
 He has said that he envisaged a unified Germany but left what observers saw as his most contentious remarks about Soviet influence until he arrived in Munich.
 During a luncheon, Chairman Hua accused the Soviet Union of moving towards world domination.